victor5lm/tfm/README.md

 This directory contains all files used for the training of all Machine Learning classifiers, for the generation of both heatmaps shown in the TFM Thesis and for the plotting of all figures shown in the same document.
 These are:

 - One directory called `importances_HPF`.
-Six files are stored here:
+Six files are stored here, where each file contains importances for all 20 taxa identified to be important by its corresponding model and the HPF classification of the study cohort:
     - `imp_caret_gbm.csv`
     - `imp_caret_rf.csv`
     - `imp_caret_svm.csv`